elkhorn-heavy/walkthroughs/overthewire/natas/level_05.md

 </body></html>
 ```

+The output of the `curl` command is the web server response to the request.
+It
-The response is the HTML for a page that says that credentials need to be
+is the HTML for a page that says that credentials need to be supplied.
+The `-u`
-supplied.
-The `-u` switch for `curl` can do this:
+switch for `curl` can do this:

 ```
 $ curl -u natas4:[REMOVED: NATAS4 PASSWORD] \